 - 1. A degree certificate will be issued by or on behalf of the Board of Examiners as evidence that the degree audit has been completed. - 2.
-The degree certificate for a first-year degree audit will be signed by the Board of Examiners.
 The degree certificate for a Bachelor's degree audit will be signed by the Board of Examiners. - 3.
-A transcript containing the results achieved will be provided when the degree certificate for a first-year degree audit is issued. - 4.
-A supplement in English will be provided when the degree certificate for the Bachelor's degree audit is issued, which will in any event indicate the results, including the results for the first-year degree audit.
-A supplement in Dutch may be requested from the Student Administration. - 5.
-A student may submit a request to the Board of Examiners of the Science Education and Communication (SEC) Master's programme to grant a limited secondary school teaching qualification, which means that the student will be authorized to teach in the first three years at havo/vwo schools and the theoretical learning track at vmbo schools.
+A supplement in English will be provided when the degree certificate for the Bachelor's degree audit is issued, which will in any event indicate the results achieved.

+- 4. A student may submit a request to the Board of Examiners of the Science Education and Communication (SEC) Master's programme to grant a limited secondary school teaching qualification, which means that the student will be authorized to teach in the first three years at havo/vwo schools and the theoretical learning track at vmbo schools.
 The SEC Board of Examiners will grant the request if the student meets the following conditions: - the student has completed the Education minor (30 credits) with no failing marks, and - the student is entitled to the certification in accordance with the "verwantschapstabel educatieve minor chart".